 In 1998, 11th Judicial District Court Judge, Kitty Curtis, found herself asking the same questions Judge Soukup had asked himself.
 She, along with concerned citizens, formed a steering committee to investigate the possibility of bringing a CASA program to the Flathead Valley.
 By 2000, the group had successfully obtained a National CASA Start-up grant and hired the first CASA for Kids Program Director, Carol Lee.
 The effort started small with just one part-time program director, no additional staff and a tiny office.

 Today, Flathead Valley CASA for Kids is flourishing.
-We are currently located at the Gateway Community Center (the old Gateway Mall- west of town on Highway 2).
-We have a staff of five and a bevy of committed volunteers.
-Since our first volunteer graduation in 2001, more than 170 volunteers have served over 1,100 children.
+Our main office is currently located at the Gateway Community Center (the old Gateway Mall- west of town on Highway 2).
+The Lincoln County program office is located at the Flathead Valley Community College Lincoln County Campus.
+We have a staff of six in the Flathead and one in Lincoln - along with a bevy of committed volunteers advocates.
+Since our first volunteer graduation in 2001, more than 269 volunteers have served over 1,250 children.